 Dual-color 3-photon microscopy

-(a) Novel dual-color laser source optimized for 3P microscopy. (b) Comparison of 2P and 3P in-depth imaging of ex vivo mouse brain tissue. (c) in vivo through-skull 3P/THG imaging of two neural cell populations in an adult zebrafish brain. © CNRS, Inserm, Polytechnique, IOGS, Inst Vision, Inst Pasteur / Springer-Nature.
+(a) Dual-color laser source optimized for 3P microscopy. (b) Comparison of 2P and 3P in-depth imaging of ex vivo mouse brain tissue. (c) in vivo through-skull 3P/THG imaging of two neural cell populations in an adult zebrafish brain. © CNRS, Inserm, Polytechnique, IOGS, Inst Vision, Inst Pasteur / Springer-Nature.
 Adapted from Guesmi, Abdeladim et al, Light Sci App 2018.

 Color imaging with multimodal 3-photon microscopy - Optics & Photonics News (2018)